Skip to main content

 }

-// OK: @Filter + @OnChange restricted to fullDocument operations
+// OK: @Filter + @OnChange catch-all — the predicate guards against missing fullDocument

 public class ValidHandler2 {